 (3) Compliance/Enforcement Testing Procedures.

-(A) Within three calendar years after the model year of the engine (e.g., by the end of calendar year 2013 for a 2010 model year engine), the engine manufacturer shall complete the testing required under section (c)(3).
+(A) For 2010 through 2026 model year engines, within three calendar years after the model year of the engine (e.g., by the end of calendar year 2013 for a 2010 model year engine), the engine manufacturer shall complete the testing required under section (c)(3).
+For 2027 and subsequent model year engines, within four calendar years after the model year of the engine (e.g., by the end of calendar year 2031 for a 2027 model year engine), the engine manufacturer shall complete the testing required under section (c)(3).
 Prior to conducting any testing under section (c)(3), the engine manufacturer shall notify the Executive Officer of the sales volume, the applicable running changes, and the applicable field fixes for each engine group with a unique OBD system calibration within the selected test engine rating.
 The Executive Officer will then select the specific OBD system calibration that the manufacturer shall use on the test engine during testing under section (c)(3).

 * * * *